john-s-lin/desert/docs/style/tiger_style.md

 This document describes a software engineering practice called "Tiger Style", first coined by Joran Dirk Greef of [TigerBeetle](https://tigerbeetle.com/) in [this talk](https://youtu.be/w3WYdYyjek4?feature=shared) and in [this document](https://github.com/tigerbeetle/tigerbeetle/blob/81806334726ef7438c74d5f630b126b32431663a/docs/TIGER_STYLE.md).

-The purpose of Tiger Style is to develop safe, performant systems in a short amount of time. `dsert` will be developed with a focus on three concepts mentioned in Tiger Style:
+The purpose of Tiger Style is to develop safe, performant systems in a short amount of time. `desert` will be developed with a focus on three concepts mentioned in Tiger Style:

 1. Spending a little more time on design speeds up development and prevents technical debt from working around a bad, non-optimal design.
 2. Assertions within source code ensures safe failovers and correct code.